whereby/docs/monitoring-usage/webhooks.md

 At the moment the following event types are supported:

-* `room.client.joined` - this is sent when a user joins the meeting room
+- `room.client.joined` - this is sent when a user joins the meeting room
-* `room.client.left` - this is sent when a user leaves the meeting room (this could be via the leave button or by closing the browser tab)
+- `room.client.left` - this is sent when a user leaves the meeting room (this could be via the leave button or by closing the browser tab)
-* `room.client.knocked`- this is sent when a visitor knocks the meeting room from the waiting room
+- `room.client.knocked`- this is sent when a visitor knocks the meeting room from the waiting room
-* `room.client.knockCancelled`- this is sent when a visitor cancels their knock from the waiting room (this could be via the cancel button or a result of network issues)
+- `room.client.knockCancelled`- this is sent when a visitor cancels their knock from the waiting room (this could be via the cancel button or a result of network issues)
-* `room.session.started`: Sent when a room session starts, which is when there are at least 2 users in a room.
+- `room.session.started`: Sent when a room session starts, which is when there are at least 2 users in a room.
-* `room.session.ended`: Sent when a room session ends.
+- `room.session.ended`: Sent when a room session ends.
 Currently, a session will end when the number of participants has been less than 2 for some time.
 This heuristic could change in the future to better determine that a session has ended.

-Please note that webhook events are sent for interactions that happen between the creation of the room and an hour after the `endDate` of a room.
-Also consider that a particular event can be sent more than once, and that you could receive events in non-chronological order.
+- `transcription.finished`: Sent when a transcription has finished processing.
+- `transcription.failed`: Sent when a transcription has failed to process.

 ## Event objects